 How to Use the Plant in Your Landscaping

 Canna lilies are commonly used in the North to lend a landscape a tropical feel during the summertime.
 Tropicanna, in particular, is highly valued for its tropical foliage.
 Moreover, the flowers will draw butterflies and attract hummingbirds.

 The fact that cannas like a soil that is a bit on the wet side make them good water garden plants, as long as they are grown at the edge of your pond (as opposed to right in the pond) and the ground drains well.

 Care for Tropicanna Canna

-As a summertime plant in the North, canna (in my experience) does not suffer very much from pests or diseases.
-At most, I may occasionally have to kill slugs and snails to protect my plants.
-I do deadhead Tropicanna to encourage additional blooming.
+As a summertime plant in the North, canna (in our experience) does not suffer very much from pests or diseases.
+At most, you may occasionally have to kill slugs and snails to protect your plants.
+You may want to deadhead Tropicanna to encourage additional blooming.

 Most of the care for Tropicanna canna comes in the form of watering it during the summer.
 Other than that, Northern gardeners mainly have to remember to start overwintering the plants after the first killing frost in fall and to be careful about removing them from their winter storage to reintroduce them to the outdoors the following year.
-I tell you all about storing canna for winter here.
-The process is similar to that for storing dahlia bulbs -- another tropical plant.
+We tell you all about storing canna for winter here.
+The process is similar to that for storing dahlia bulbs―another tropical plant.